OpenModelica/OpenModelica/README-BUILD-RELEASE-NSIS.txt

       Note that this step will have to be repeated starting from svn checkout again if anything has changed in svn MinGW directory since last build.

-    - build OMEdit, OMShell, OMNotebook, OMPlot, OMOptim using Qt SDK
+    - build OMClients i.e OMEdit, OMShell, OMNotebook, OMPlot, OMOptim using Qt SDK.
+Follow the README.txt of each OMClient.
     - put the .exe files into $OMDev\tools\OMTools\bin
     - put the .a files into $OMDev\tools\OMTools\lib
     - add any new dll needed by clients into $OMDev\tools\OMTools\dll